zhanghaowx/crypto-trading-engine/README.md

-├── Makefile                 # A collection of utilities to manage the project ├── MANIFEST.in              # A list of files to include in a package ├── mkdocs.yml               # Configuration for documentation site ├── crypto_trading_engine    # The main python package for the project │   ├── base.py              # The base module for the project │   ├── __init__.py          # This tells Python that this is a package
-│   ├── __main__.py          # The entry point for the project
+├── Makefile                 # A collection of utilities to manage the project ├── MANIFEST.in              # A list of files to include in a package ├── mkdocs.yml               # Configuration for documentation site ├── jolteon                  # The main python package for the project │   ├── base.py              # The base module for the project │   ├── __init__.py          # This tells Python that this is a package │   ├── __main__.py          # The entry point for the project